Rhyanlugo/Project-4-Flixster-Pt.2/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+- [x] Added a background and custom font.

 ## Video Walkthrough